fsa3/handy-app/readme.md

 This repository contains the source code for the product Handy created by team 2 in Hugbúnaðarverkefni 2 2022.

 ## Server needed to run the project  ⚠️
 This project relies on the project [Handy](https://github.com/fsa3/handy) for data.
 By running both projects on the same computer, data from the server should be available in the mobile application.

-By default the database is empty and at this stage it can only be populated by using the web-application in a browser.
+By default the database is empty but can be populated using the Android app or the web-application in a browser.
-By running the server project and opening localhost on port `8080` user can edit the data to be displayed in the mobile app.